No unilateral moves on Strait of Malacca, says Malaysia

 “When we entered into a joint agreement on patrols and the security of the Strait of Malacca, that was the basis – there are no unilateral decisions.”

-He was responding on the same day that Indonesian Finance Minister Purbaya Yudhi Sadewa suggested that countries along the strait could impose a levy on ships passing through the strait – similar to Iran’s plans to charge vessels transiting the Strait of Hormuz.
+Mr Sugiono and Mr Mohamad were responding to Indonesian Finance Minister Purbaya Yudhi Sadewa’s suggestion on April 22 that countries along the strait could impose a levy on ships passing through the strait – similar to Iran’s plans to charge vessels transiting the Strait of Hormuz.

 More than 200 vessels – including container ships, oil tankers and bulk carriers – transit the Strait of Malacca daily, amounting to over 90,000 ships a year, or about a quarter of global traded goods.
 This is roughly double the number of ships passing through the Strait of Hormuz.